Do Invisible Agents Control the World?

 There is an even better parallel in the Old Testament.
 The Flood.
 God sees man is corrupt, so he sends a flood to kill all the corrupt people on the Earth.
 Yet, look around you.
 Is there not still corruption?
 The flood appears to be a pretty ridiculous extreme measure for such a temporarily solution.

 So, why do people believe in superstitions?
-They want to.Explore posts in the same categories: religion comment below, or link to this permanent URL from your own site.
+They want to.religion comment below, or link to this permanent URL from your own site.